mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * `user` -- if authentication was successful, the simple Hotplate user object; if it didn't, 'false'
 * `info` -- if authentication was successful ( that is, `user !== false`), the Facebook profile information; if it didn't, an object with a `message` attribute: `{ message: 'The authentication problem' }`.

+If successful, the custom authentication functon will also set `req.session.loggedIn` and `req.session.userId` (the default session variables for Hotplate)

 ### The first route

 ````